You may not want other people to know that you’ve been searching for information or hep.

 Private (“incognito”) browsing

-When you’re browsing ‘incognito’, the internet browser won’t store cookies or record your browsing history on the computer, mobile or tablet.
+When you’re browsing ‘incognito’, it won’t store cookies or record your history on the computer, mobile or tablet.
+To browse incognito open a new tab and choose ‘new incognito window’

 This option is available on the most commonly used web browsers:

 How do I turn on private browsing? (opens in a new window)

-If an abuser sends you threatening or harassing email messages, they may be printed and saved as evidence of this abuse.
+If an abuser sends you threatening or harassing email messages, they can be saved as evidence of abuse.
 Any email you have previously sent will be stored in Sent Items.
 If you started an email but didn’t finish it, it might be in your Drafts folder.
-If you reply to any email, the original message will probably be in the body of the message – print and delete the email if you don’t want anyone to see your original message.
+If you reply to an email, the original message will probably be in the body of the message – print and delete the email if you don’t want anyone to see your original message.

 When you delete an item in any email program (Gmail, Outlook, etc.) it does not really delete the item – it moves the item to a folder called Deleted Items.
 You have to delete the items in deleted items separately.
 Right click on items within the Deleted Items folder to delete individual items.

 Toolbars such as Google and Yahoo keep a record of the search words you have typed into the search bar.
 In order to erase the search words typed, you will need to check the instructions for each type of toolbar.
 For Google you need to click on the Google icon, and choose “Clear Search History”.

 Mobile phone location

-Many applications and services, especially those associated with social media sites, are “location aware” by default, and may share your location when you post, for example, if you “check in” to a physical location, or share a photo with GPS location data embedded in it.
+Many applications and services, especially those associated with social media such as Tiktok, snapchat and facebook, are “location aware” by default, and may share your location when you post, for example, if you “check in” to a physical location, or share a photo with location data embedded in it.

 It is particularly important if you are planning on leaving to:

-- Disable and uninstall – any apps your abuser can use to listen in on your calls, read your text messages, monitor your internet usage, or track your location.
+- Disable and uninstall – any apps your abuser can use to listen in on your calls, read your text messages, monitor your internet usage, or track your location, this can include cloud back ups.